Top 8 Tips for Building a Successful Cohort-Based Course on Disco

 Learn more about how Tiago approached learnign design and how he scaled his Chort-Based Course, Building a Second Brain, to 5000 Members worldwide.

 And there you have it!

 Building and delivering a Cohort-Based Course takes a lot of time, care, and people power.

 As Eliot Gattegno, former Head of Education at On Deck shares,

 “Running a program is incredibly operationally intensive.
 With Disco there are so many parts that can now have a much more product-guided and product-led experience than we were previously doing."

-We built an all-in-one learning platform so you could focus on human tasks.
+We built a purpose-built OS so you could focus on human tasks.
 The integrations, features and automated processes we’ve built into our product enable you to spend less time on administrative and operational tasks and more time focusing on building and running exceptional experiences that help you scale your learning empire.